A Traveler’s Guide to La Boca, Buenos Aires

 Map of La Boca, Buenos Aires

-The pins by the Usina del Arte is about 8 blocks from the Caminito.
+You’ll notice a few pins lie outside of the “safe zone.”
 Use your best judgement if you choose to walk here.

-If you’re at all nervous or feel like “I stick out here”, I recommend staying only on the Caminito and the port.
+If you’re at all nervous or feel like “I stick out here”, I recommend staying only on the Caminito.

 Argentina Travel Resources